apache/druid/docs/operations/druid-console.md

 ## Data loader

-The data loader allows you to load data by building an ingestion spec with a step-by-step wizard.
+You can use the data loader to build an ingestion spec with a step-by-step wizard.

 ![data-loader-1](../assets/web-console-02-data-loader-1.png)